vardius/vardius.github.io/_posts/2020-6-18-handle-signals-to-graceful-shutdown-http-server.md

 ---
 layout: post
-title: How to handle signals with Go to graceful shutdown http server
+title: How to handle signals with Go to graceful shutdown HTTP server
 comments: true
 categories: Go
 ---